 DLite Concepts#

-DLite is an implementation of SOFT, which stands for SINTEF Open Framework and Tools and is a set of concepts for how to achieve semantic interoperability as well as implementations and corresponding tooling.
+DLite is a C implementation of the SINTEF Open Framework and Tools (SOFT), which is a set of concepts and tools for using data models to efficiently describe and work with scientific data.

 The main components of DLite are shown in Figure 1, including bindings to several programming languages, tools, the plugin framework for storages, and mappings.